 Driver training

-If you’re planning to change ownership or directorship of your driving school, there are a few important things to know.
+If you’re planning to change ownership, directorship or name of your driving school, there are a few important things to know.

 Common scenarios